jadecobra/python_tdd_exercises/source/setup/linux_requirements.rst

 ----

-..
-ATTENTION:: Do this only if you are using Linux_ or `Windows Subsystem for Linux`_. :ref:`MacOS users go here instead<MacOS requirements>`
+.. attention:: Do this only if you are using Linux_ or `Windows Subsystem for Linux`_. :ref:`MacOS users go here instead<MacOS requirements>`

 * Open a terminal_ then type this to update the `Linux package manager`_